icon

 Written By Shivani Kaul

-Ontario is the most populous province in Canada and home to the most number of lenders in the country.
-The province is a major immigration attraction and Ontarians have witnessed rising cost of living in the post COVID-19 pandemic world like no one else.
+Ontario is the most populous province in Canada and home to the highest number of lenders in the country.
+The province is a major immigration hub and Ontarians are grappling with high cost of living since 2021.

-It’s no coincidence that all five of Canada’s top banks are headquartered in Toronto, Ontario.
+It’s no coincidence that Big 5 Canadian banks are headquartered in Toronto, Ontario.
 So are some of the country’s largest and most competitive credit unions, like Meridian Credit Union, DUCA Financial Services Credit Union, and Alterna Savings and Credit Union.
 The province has the most bank branches, mortgage brokers and credit unions in the country.
 And they’re all vying for your mortgage business.

-While some provinces have mortgage rates like that in Ontario, for instance, Alberta, British Columbia have 5.64% for 5-Year Fixed rate and 6.05% for 5-Year Variable rate, same as Ontario.
-Other provinces like Manitoba, Nova Scotia, New Brunswick and Saskatchewan have higher mortgage rates available.
-This difference in rates is caused by various factors such as lack of competition in the mortgage market.
+Interest rates vary with provinces due to factors such as lack of competition in the mortgage market.
 The more lenders a market will have, the lower will be the rate available to home buyers.
-Also, differences in household income, population, real estate prices and demand, and mortgage amounts also impact the mortgage rates.
+Plus, differences in household income, population, real estate prices and demand, and mortgage amounts also impact the available mortgage rates.

 The Big 6 banks in Canada (RBC, TD, Scotiabank, CIBC, BMO, and National Bank) are vying for the home buyers in Ontario and are also the largest lenders in the province.
 Some other B-lenders and alternative lenders are also vying for a piece of the mortgage pie in Ontario.
 Credit unions on the other hand have also entered the race with the big banks for mortgage buyers in Ontario.